marcos-ro/password-manager/README.md

 # About

-Password manager a simple way to stored password using encryptation algorithm AES.
+password-manager is a simple way to record and store your password accounts, this application not send any data to INTERNET, all data are stored in local, your passwords are encrypted using AES algorithm.

 ## Screenshots